saferpay/jsonapi/texts/ContainerDictionary.md

 	</span>
 </td>
 <td class="col-sm-8">
-	<div style="padding-bottom: 10px">Surrogate values that replace the primary account number (PAN) according to the EMV Payment Tokenization Specification.<br> Note: LiabilityShift is only possible with Transaction Initialize, AuthorizeDirect and RefundDirect.</div>
+	<div style="padding-bottom: 10px">Surrogate values that replace the primary account number (PAN) according to the EMV Payment Tokenization Specification.<br> Note: LiabilityShift is only possible with Transaction Initialize, AuthorizeDirect and RefundDirect.<br> Note: Scheme tokens MDES and VTS are only available for Worldline Acquiring.</div>
 	<i class="small text-muted">
 			</i>
 </td>